 GOING ON VACATION

-Or a business trip?
-Stop by city hall or email the clerk.
-Fill out a vacation sheet and the PD will keep an eye on your home while you’re gone.
+Fill out a Resident Check Form and the Police Department will keep an eye on your home while you’re gone.

 PROPERTY CODE VIOLATIONS

 Don’t wait too long to pick up that pile of sticks, or mow the lawn, you may be in violation of the property code ordinance.
 This results in a friendly warning letter from us asking you to clean it up.
 If it’s not cleaned up within the time frame specified in the letter, a citation may be issued.
 Commonly issued warnings: